anaxite/tgdp-asciidoc-templates/our-team/template-our-team.md

 # The {Project name} team

----
-The Our Team template includes:
+> If you need more information about how to fill in this template, read the accompanying [guide](./guide-our-team.md).

-* Placeholder text that you can replace with your own text.
-This text is indicated in {curly braces}.
+> This template includes writing instructions and boilerplate text that you can customize, use as-is, or completely replace with your own text.
+This text is indicated in {curly brackets}.
+Make sure you replace the placeholders with your own text.
-* Writing instructions, also in {curly braces}.
-* See the accompanying `our-team-guide.md` file for more detailed information about using this template.}

----

 This page lists the people who currently contribute in key roles in {Project name} and what their responsibilities are.